Lumpy196/HuLuWa/README.md

 # HuLuWa

-This is a Java Project.
-This proeject is coded to practice my coding ability.
+This project is my first java project.

+The development of GUI is based on Swing.

+Run Main.java to start the project.